Jaehun1111/Face-dataset-Classification/README.md

 ![image](https://user-images.githubusercontent.com/92198440/146662653-7129baec-e4c4-4f3a-b5af-edb2f4e57d95.png)

-_In fact, It's assignment as you can see lol_
+_In fact, It's a assignment as you can see lol_

 This is screenshot of project.
 This prohect contains codes, including parameter figures and accurancy.
 It's so simple!